-2017 saw a strong rise in commercial property investment generally, but activity in the specialist property sectors grew even faster: purchases of these property types were up 30% on 2016 levels.
-With over £16bn transacted last year, specialist property accounted for a greater proportion of market activity than ever before, eclipsing investment in the retail and industrial sectors.
-Indeed, in accounting for over 25% of the commercial investment volumes in 2017, specialist property has doubled its share of the market in the space of just three years.
+2017 saw a strong rise in commercial property investment generally, but activity in the specialist property sectors grew even faster: purchases of these property types were up 40% on 2016 levels.
+With almost £18bn transacted last year. specialist property accounted for a greater proportion of market activity than ever before, eclipsing investment in the retail and industrial sectors.
+Indeed, in accounting for over 27% of the commercial investment volumes in 2017, specialist property has doubled its share of the market in the space of just three years.

-The hotel sector made the greatest contribution to the rise in specialist property volumes in 2017, with transactions up by more than £2bn, while student housing saw an increase of around £1bn.
+The hotel sector made the greatest contribution to the rise in specialist property volumes in 2017, with transactions up by more than £2bn, while PRS saw an increase of around £1.3bn.
 The healthcare sector recorded the greatest rise in activity relative to 2016, with volumes up almost threefold.
-There was little change in Automotive and PRS volumes.